Distributed Feedback Control of Multi-Channel Linear Systems: Introduction

-In either case, it is assumed that system is \emph{jointly controllable} and \emph{jointly observable}; that is, the pairs
+It is assumed throughout this paper that the multi-channel system under consideration is both jointly controllable and jointly observable; that is for the system defined by \rep{mcs} or \rep{mcsd} the matrix pairs,

-are controllable and observable, respectively.
-Throughout this paper, the abbreviated notation $\{A, B_i, C_i; m\}$ is occasionally used when referring to either the continuous-time system defined by (\ref{mcs}) or the discrete-time system defined by (\ref{mcsd}).

-In the sequel, it is presumed that either system (\ref{mcs}) or (\ref{mcsd}) is to be controlled by $m$ agents, labeled $1$ through $m$, with the understanding that each agent $i \in \mathbf{m}$ can measure output signal $y_i$ and has access to control input $u_i$.
-In the case of distributed control, it is further assumed that each agent $i$ can also receive information from its ``neighbors", where the specification of who agent $i$'s neighbors are is part of the problem formulation.
-The set of labels of agent $i$'s neighbors, including itself, is denoted by $\mathcal{N}_i$.
-The \emph{neighbor graph} of the system, written $\mathbb{N}$, is a directed graph on $m$ vertices, with an arc from vertex $j$ to vertex $i$ just in case agent $j$ is a neighbor of agent $i$.
-It is assumed that each agent's neighbors do not change with time.
-Thus $\mathbb{N}$ is a stationary graph.
+are controllable and observable, respectively, where $'$ denotes transposition.
+For simplicity, it is also assumed that for $i\in\mathbf{m}$, both $B_i\neq 0$ and $C_i\neq 0$.
+Subject to these assumptions, the main problem to which this paper is addressed is as follows.

-The \emph{basic distributed control problem} for the $m$-channel system (\ref{mcs}) or (\ref{mcsd}) is to develop a systematic procedure for constructing $m$ linear time-invariant feedback controllers, one for each channel, so that the state of the resulting closed-loop system converges to zero exponentially fast at a pre-assigned rate.
-The central aim of this paper is to provide what is perhaps the first constructive procedure for crafting a distributed control which solves this problem.
+{\em Basic Distributed Control Problem:} For the $m$-channel system defined by (\ref{mcs}) or (\ref{mcsd}), develop a systematic procedure for deciding which signals each agent is to receive from its neighbors and for constructing $m$ linear time-invariant feedback controllers using these signals, one for each channel, so that the state of the resulting closed-loop system converges to zero exponentially fast at a pre-assigned rate.